-- Open Loop = standard/urban farming with sun, rain, and open atmosphere.
+- Open Loop = standard/urban farming with sun, rain, nutrients and open atmosphere.

-- Semi-closed = as much material and energy is recycled within a system that still has some outside inputs such as rain water or electricity for lights.
+- Semi-closed = a hybrid of open and closed: as much material and energy is recycled within a system while still having some outside inputs such as rain water, sunlight, or electricity for lights (terrestrial).
 (Ie) an indoor grow room and its PermaCycler recycling aquaponic wetland.

 Total Dissolved Solids: a measure of all of the dissolved anions and cations in a body of water.
-High levels of TDS can have a negative impact on diffusion and osmosis, two regulating factors for cell survival (greater than a few hundred parts per million, ppm, also called mg/l or milligrams a liter).
+High levels of TDS can have a negative impact on diffusion and osmosis, two regulating factors for cell survival.

 Compost Tea: biologically active fertigation water.
 The fertilizer is dissolved and available for immediate plant uptake and also in living biofilm which comprises a much more diverse array and concentration of ‘nutes in organic form.
 Think drinking sugar water or eating thanksgiving dinner.
 Which is going to give you more long term go power?
 Read, Teaming with Microbes, by Jeff Lowenfels for even more info.

 Enough with the definitions, for now 😉